 Oh, the billowing clouds of pungent black smoke!

-The marvellous hissing sound as the coffee can rocked and clattered upon my desk, the metal can heating to red hot, and burning its way into the desk’s surface.
+The marvelous hissing sound as the coffee can rocked and clattered upon my desk, the metal can heating to red hot, and burning its way into the desk’s surface.
 Holy cow!

 You should have seen the expression on my parents’ faces, as they rushed into the room.
 You can imagine how, choking, we had to clear the house, and then turn away the fire department.
 You should have felt the whipping I got later.